Gray Duck Theater and Coffeehouse closes its doors

-The Gray Duck Theater and Coffeehouse announced it would be closing it's doors today for good.
+The Gray Duck Theater and Coffeehouse announced it would be closing its doors for good.

 In the Facebook video the owner, Andy Smith, says "we feel incredibly privileged to be able to bring what we have in the last three and a half years.
 Thank you so much to all the patrons, employees, those who have volunteered--come and gotten coffee.."